collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 *This is an issue with the HCL Connections for Multi-Tenant code.
 We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

-## Invalid Links in the Connections Newsletter

-There is currently an issue with the Connections newsletter sent out by the platform.

-Some links redirect to the Sorry page, if you are not already logged in.
-Once you are logged in, the link should work.

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

 ## Wiki

 Wrong links in Apps menu and API calls to oauth endpoints in wikis return wrong links

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

-## Files search results

-Occasionally when searching for files in Community Files, there will be invalid links in the search results.
-Clicking the link will lead to an access denied error.

 *This is an issue with the HCL Connections for Multi-Tenant code.
 We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*